department-of-veterans-affairs/vets-website/_employment/job-seekers/less-than-one-year.md

 - Review job boards, search job banks, and research openings at companies that interest you.
 - Actively engage in your career search.
 - Avoid using military lingo like “V/R” in your career-search emails.
-- Wear professional, civilian clothing to events and in networking site photos.
+- Wear professional, civilian clothing to events and in networking website photos.

 </div>
 </li>